Genealogy-valued Feller diffusion

 We study the process $(\mfU_t)_{t\ge 0}$ which is defined as the unique solution of a \emph{well-posed martingale problem} with values in $\U$.
+Since $\U$ is not anywhere locally compact, we need some version of the Feller property to overcome the lack of a Weierstraß theorem for the test functions of the martingale problem, which would give a nice countable dense set in $C_b(\U)$ to obtain continuous paths and the Markov property.
+Here comes as a key tool that the operators are \emph{second order operators} and that we have a \emph{duality} based on polynomials.
+Polynomials are \emph{not} dense but contain a countable and \emph{measure determining set} of test functions.

 For the \emph{existence} of a solution we use a classical particle approximation where the details can be found in \cite{Gl12}.
-This also allows to state some kind of universality law in the sense that the genealogy processes of any kind of approximating branching particle systems with critical offspring distribution and finite variance converges to the $\U$-valued Feller diffusion.
+This also allows to state some kind of universality law in the sense that the genealogy processes of any kind of approximating individual based branching particle systems with critical offspring distribution and finite variance converges to the $\U$-valued Feller diffusion.
 The \emph{uniqueness} of the solution is a consequence of a \emph{Feynman-Kac duality} introduced in this paper.
 This Feynman-Kac duality with the $\U$-valued Kingman coalescent is the main tool of analysis.
-It shows that the law of the genealogy, i.e.\ the \emph{$\U$-valued} Feller diffusion, can be seen as a reweighted law of the tree associated with the Kingman coalescent.
+It shows that the law of the genealogy, i.e.\ the \emph{$\U$-valued} Feller diffusion, can be seen as a reweighted law of the $\U$-valued genealogy associated with the Kingman coalescent.